BaharsGit/Rovables_Bayesian_Inspection_Optimization/README.md

  * Keep NAT Gateway as none.
 This is only needed if using private subnets.
  * Change VPC Endpoint to None
  * Click on Create VPC to finish the process.
+ * You can now see your newly created Virtual Private Cloud at [Your VPCs](https://us-east-2.console.aws.amazon.com/vpc/home?region=us-east-2#vpcs:)
+ * Navigate to [Subnets](https://us-east-2.console.aws.amazon.com/vpc/home?region=us-east-2#subnets:) and ensure that your newly created subnets auto-assign an IPv4 address.
+ * If Auto-assign IPv4 is not enabled then click on the subnet and choose "Edit subnet settings" under the "Actions" drop down menu.
+Check "Enable auto assign IPv4 address."

 ## 6 Elastic Container Registry (ECR)
 ### 6.1 Description